 Anabantoids: labyrinth fishes

 Anabantoids, the Labyrinth Fishes.
 The widely-distributed Anabantoids include the Southeast Asian Bettas and Paradisefish and all the gouramis, but also the African Ctenopoma and its relatives.
-The labyrinth fishes that we were for so long accustomed to call "Anabantids", which would suggest a closer grouping than -oids implies, actually fall into three family groups, according to a 2005 study that for a first time based a revised phylogeny on mitochondrial and nucleotide molecular divergences, rather than the purely morphological similarities and dissimilarities that had given rise to conflicting interpretations for decades.
+The labyrinth fishes that we were for so long accustomed to call "Anabantids", which would suggest a closer grouping than -oids implies, actually fall into three family groups, according to a 2005 study that for a first time bases a revised phylogeny on mitochondrial and nucleotide molecular divergences, rather than the purely morphological similarities and dissimilarities that had given rise to conflicting interpretations for decades.
 The study's results also suggested that the fascinating brood care that includes bubble-nest building, underwater plant nest building and mouthbrooding evolved separately three times in the Anabantoidea, from an ancestral free-spawning behavior without brood care.

 So, revising my old view, the largest Anabantoid family is the Osphronemidae of 108 species, with tiny Spike-Tailed Paradisefish, the Betta species and Macropodus, the Paradisefish.
-The familiar Trichogaster and Colisa gouramis all belong here too, though their familiar scientific names are currently being shuffled to satisfy historical quibbles, and also the original "Goramy," the edible Giant Gourami that is sometimes mistakenly bought for aquaria.
+The familiar Trichogaster (now including Colisa) gouramis all belong here too, though their familiar scientific names are currently being shuffled to satisfy historical quibbles, and also the original "Goramy," the edible Giant Gourami that is sometimes mistakenly bought for aquaria.
 "Kissing" Gouramis (Helostoma temminki) , which are highly specialised as filter-feeders, form a hard-to-place outgroup, currently placed in their own family, Helostomatidae.
 The third family of Anabantoids, with 28 species, are the Anabantidae themselves, like Anabas, the Climbing Perch, which is actually another Asian food fish, only rarely kept in aquaria. and its sister group, the African labyrinth fishes, such as Ctenopoma.

 A disjunct distribution.
-The modern biogeography of the labyrinth fishes gives clues to where the group evolved, but conflicting clues to how they arrived at their present widely separated ("disjunct") distribution in Africa and in tropical Asia, separated by the dry Iranian plateau and Arabia.
+The modern biogeography of the labyrinth fishes gives clues to where the group evolved, but conflicting clues to how they arrived at their present widely separated and mutually isolated ("disjunct") distribution in Africa and in tropical Asia, separated by the dry Iranian plateau and Arabia.
 It's generally agreed in principle that the distribution of primary freshwater fishes, those without distant marine ancestors, provides a clear link between the geological and the biotic evolutionary histories of a region.
 The reason is simple: the dispersal of fishes, since they're confined to water, depends on direct connections between river basins, and the history of basin interconnections reflects the transformations of regional geology.

 Raising anabantoid young.
 The minute anabantoid fry are famously delicate.
 At the age of some weeks they may die in droves.
 The common explanation is that the labyrinth organ is developing at that growth phase, and that the young are especially susceptible to drafts of cold, dry air.
 Could be.
 A more recent alternative explanation has a more credible ring to me.
 It suggests that the fry are stressed by ammonia/nitrite/nitrate, which is beginning to build up, the result of constant feedings in bare-bottomed tanks that depend on sponge filters for biofiltration.